ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>Showers and thunderstorms before 1am, then a slight chance of showers and thunderstorms.
 Mostly cloudy, with a low around
-         65. South southwest wind 20 to 24 mph, with gusts as high as 39 mph.<br></div>
+         65. South southwest wind 20 to 24 mph, with gusts as high as 39 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">